-A student who changes his/her name, residence, or mailing address is expected to immediately notify the Office of the Registrar regarding the change.
+A student who changes his/her name, residence, or mailing address is expected to immediately notify the Office of the Registrar.
 Name changes must be submitted as a signed request.
 Documentation must accompany a name change: marriage certificate, divorce decree, or court order.
 Current students can change their address online through their WebAdvisor account.
 Former students must submit a signed request for an address change.
 Any communication from the University which is mailed to the name and address on record is considered to have been properly delivered.
 The student's LMU email address will be used for all electronic mail.

-Satisfactory Academic Progress (SAP) LMU General SAP Policy Satisfactory Academic Progress relating to Financial Aid federal regulations require that all students who receive federal financial aid make progress toward a degree.
+Satisfactory Academic Progress (SAP) LMU General SAP Policy

+Satisfactory Academic Progress relating to Financial Aid federal regulations require that all students who receive federal financial aid make progress toward a degree.
 All colleges must have policies that ensure students are making this progress both qualitatively and quantitatively.
-At LMU, starting with the fall 2011 semester, we have established the following Satisfactory Academic Progress (SAP) Policy that will be reviewed following each semester, including the summer term.